openanalytics/shinyproxy-config-examples/09-api-oauth2/README.md

           username-attribute: preferred_username
       ```

-3. create an OAuth2 Access token for your user, for example, using Keycloak and
+3. create an OAuth 2.0 Access token for your user, for example, using Keycloak and
    the direct authentication flow:

     ```bash